Respawnsive/Apizr/README.md

 Install the NuGet package of your choice:

-   - **Apizr** package comes with the For and CrudFor static instantiation approach (wich you can register in your DI container then)
+   - **Apizr** package comes with the For and CrudFor static instantiation approach (witch you can register in your DI container then)
    - **Apizr.Extensions.Microsoft.DependencyInjection** package extends your IServiceCollection with AddApizrFor and AddApizrCrudFor registration methods (ASP.Net Core, etc)
    - **Apizr.Integrations.Shiny** package brings ICacheHandler, ILogHandler and IConnectivityHandler method mapping implementations for [Shiny](https://github.com/shinyorg/shiny), extending your IServiceCollection with a UseApizr and UseApizrCrudFor registration methods
    - **Apizr.Integrations.Akavache** package brings an ICacheHandler method mapping implementation for [Akavache](https://github.com/reactiveui/Akavache)